-Reducing emissions at our operations requires that we move away from higher carbon sources of energy, and in the case of electricity, low-cost and low-carbon energy increasingly go hand in hand.
+Reducing emissions at our operations requires that we move away from higher carbon sources of energy.
+In the case of electricity, low-cost and low-carbon energy increasingly go hand in hand.

-At Teck’s Chilean operations, where the majority of electricity is currently generated by conventional sources like coal and natural gas, increasing our use of renewable energy brings opportunities to greatly reduce greenhouse gas (GHG) emissions, while creating potential for long-term savings on energy costs.
+At Teck’s Chilean operations, the majority of electricity has historically been procured from conventional sources like coal and natural gas.
+By increasing our use of renewable energy we can reduce our greenhouse gas (GHG) emissions while creating potential for long-term savings on energy costs.

 The switch to renewable power displaces previous fossil fuel power sourced for QB2 and will eliminate approximately 800,000 tonnes of greenhouse gas (GHG) emissions annually – the equivalent of taking 170,000 combustion engine cars off the road.
 This is equal to permanently parking more than half of all the cars in the City of Vancouver or all the cars in the Tarapacá Region of Chile where QB2 is located.

 In September 2020, Teck entered into a long-term power purchase agreement to provide 100% renewable power at CdA.
 Under the agreement, CdA is sourcing 72 Megawatts (MW) (550 GWh/year) from AES Gener’s growing renewable portfolio of wind, solar and hydroelectric energy.
 The transition to renewable power replaced previous fossil fuel power sources and eliminates approximately 200,000 tonnes of greenhouse gas (GHG) emissions annually, the equivalent to removing over 40,000 passenger vehicles from the road.